DoodleScheduling/prometheus-patch-controller/README.md

 ```
 --concurrent int                            The number of concurrent Pod reconciles. (default 4)
 --enable-leader-election                    Enable leader election for controller manager.
 Enabling this will ensure there is only one active controller manager.
---field-manager string                      The name of the field maanger used for server side apply https://kubernetes.io/docs/reference/using-api/server-side-apply/. (default "prometheuspatch-controller")
+--field-manager string                      The name of the field maanger used for server side apply https://kubernetes.io/docs/reference/using-api/server-side-apply/. (default "prometheus-patch-controller")
 --graceful-shutdown-timeout duration        The duration given to the reconciler to finish before forcibly stopping. (default 10m0s)
 --health-addr string                        The address the health endpoint binds to. (default ":9557")
 --insecure-kubeconfig-exec                  Allow use of the user.exec section in kubeconfigs provided for remote apply.